csongoose/TruControl/README.md

 # TruControl
-an external arduino dashboard project for ETS2
+An external arduino dashboard project for ETS2

 ***Version 1.1***